foundev/foundev.github.io/_posts/2022-07-13-scripting-in-lieu-of-coding-in-practice.md

 # grep

-The naive approach is to grep the WARN and ERROR logs and that can bf sometimes interesting and when you are new to a tech thus is a good first pass.
+The naive approach is to grep the WARN and ERROR logs and that can be sometimes interesting and when you are new to a tech thus is a good first pass.

 ```sh
 grep WARN server.log